 The higher initial price tag is offset by the fact that you won’t have maintenance costs like replacement filters or bags.
-Unless a part breaks or is damaged you really shouldn’t need to replace parts for the life of the vacuum.
+With a washable filter that helps reduce the annual costs of maintaining the vacuum.

 Overall, it feels like an excellent value.

 Specifications and features for the Shark APEX DuoClean with Zero-M Powered Lift-Away upright vacuum cleaner are below:

 Who Should Buy the Shark APEX DuoClean Zero-M?

 Is the Shark APEX the right vacuum purchase for you?
 After our battery of tests and performance compared to similar models, I believe the Shark DuoClean is a great vacuum cleaner perfect for many homes.

 If you want the following features in a vacuum cleaner, you should consider purchasing the Shark APEX DuoClean with Zero-M Powered Lift-Away:

 - Exceptional Performance – the APEX DuoClean scored a 99.7% on our cleaning tests, one of the best performances we’ve tested to date.